tdwg/bdq/tg2/_build_review/templates/terms/bdqtest_qrg/bdqtest_qrg_term_descriptions-header.md

 **Information Elements Consulted** [normative]: A list of Darwin Core terms that are consulted in the evaluation of the `Information Elements` `Acted Upon`.
 Example: "dwc:minimumDepthInMeters, dwc:maximumDepthInMeters", "dwc:verbatimDepth"

-**Parameters** [normative]: Any parameters that change the behavior of the Test for a subset of users with special data quality needs.
+**Parameters** [normative]: Any parameters that change the behavior of the Test for a subset of users with special `Data Quality Needs`.
 Example: "bdq:taxonIsMarine", "bdq:earliestValidDate, bdq:latestValidDate"

 **Default Parameter Values** [normative]: The default values for any `bdq:sourceAuthority` and any parameters used in the `Specification` that define the default behavior of the Test.
 Example: "bdq:maximumValidElevationInMeters default = '8850'"